-This report will be submitted to the School's Title IX Coordinator, Rita Roemmelt, who will determine the next steps for prompt and equitable resolution.
-Please contact her at (212) 757-1190 or rroemmelt@aami.edu if you have any questions.
+This report will be submitted to the School's Title IX Coordinator, Martin Goldstein, who will determine the next steps for prompt and equitable resolution.
+Please contact him at (212) 757-1190 or <a href="majoritemmajoritemmajoriemajorie

 What should I do with the completed report form?